denko-rb/lgpio/README.md

 ```

 ## Enabling Hardware & Permissions
 Depending on your SBC and Linux distro/version, you may need to manually enable I2C and SPI hardware.
-You may use the setup or config tool that came with your distro for that.
+You should use the setup or config tool that came with your distro for that.

-You may also not have permission to access some or all of the GPIO and peripherals.
-To run without `sudo`, you will need read+write permission to some or all of the following devices:
+You may also not have permission to access the GPIO and peripherals.
+To run without `sudo`, you need read+write permission to some or all of the following devices:
 ```
 /dev/gpiochip* (For GPIO, example: /dev/gpiochip0)
 /dev/i2c-*     (For I2C,  example: /dev/i2c-1)